 When it comes to investing in multifamily properties, knowing what you’re getting yourself into is crucial to getting a good return on investment.
-Finding potential problems and opportunities with a prospective acquisition is key to helping you come up with an appropriate offer.
+Finding potential problems and opportunities (opportunistic real estate) with a prospective acquisition is key to helping you come up with an appropriate offer.
 That’s why spending the time on property tours before you make an offer is so important.
-We underwrite dozens of potential property investments a month.
+We underwrite dozens of real estate potential property investments a month.
 While we don’t tour every potential property that we underwrite, we do physically visit every single property that we intend to put offers in on.
 In this month’s Harbor Drive Investor we thought it would be fun (and informative) to show you a recent market visit to the Midwest that was a whirlwind of property visits…7 properties in 48 hours!
 We took some extra time out to show our current investing partners and other prospective investors interested in diversification (outside the stock market) some of the many considerations and efforts that go into evaluating a potential real estate investment.

 The Property Tour

-As an investor engaged in a property tour, your job is to spot potential problem areas with each property and to identify and recognize opportunities.
+As an investor engaged in a real estate property tour, your job is to spot potential problem areas with each property and to identify and recognize opportunities.
 It is especially important for new investors to get out in the market and tour as many properties as possible.
 This is how you can build a baseline of properties for comparison purposes.
 For example, you’ll gain a good understanding of typical amenities in the area, the average market rents and the average operating expenses for a specific submarket.
 Excellent knowledge that you can only get with “boots on the ground” visits.

 The Inside and Out